Israel Folau: Bryan Swanson reflects on Australia international's first game for Catalans Dragons

 By Bryan Swanson, Chief Reporter, Sky Sports News

-Israel Folau's try-scoring debut for the Catalans Dragons on Saturday was enough to make plenty of headlines but those were not just limited to his performance on the pitch.
+Israel Folau's try-scoring debut for the Catalans Dragons on Saturday was enough to make plenty of headlines but those were not just limited to his performance on the pitch, reports Bryan Swanson in Perpignan.

 There was a bumper crowd at the Stade Gilbert Brutus in Perpignan for Folau's Super League debut, following weeks of controversy over the club's decision to bring the former Australia rugby union international over to Europe.